Simula-COMPLEX/DeepQTest/README.md

-# DeepQTest: Testing Autonomous Driving Systems with Reinforcement Learning and Real-world Weather Data
+# Multi-Modal Reinforcement Learning-based Testing of Autonomous Driving Systems

 > To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository.<br/>